archive-for-processing/processing-forked-libraries/README.md

 ### Simple.
 Powerful.
 Dynamic.
 Customizable.
 Chartly was built with the intention to allow users to display data quickly, dynamicly, and simply, without having to worry about complex data storage, sorting, and shape-rendering.

-It is still in a heavy stage of early-developement.

 ### About
 I started developement on Chartly as a School Project for Coding as Art It is forked from the Processing Library template.